AlliedDataSolutions/Gfgu-backend/README.md

 #### Run development (Recommended)

-You can development locally using:
+You can run the development locally using:

 ```javascript